Apple IIc Plus: End of the line

-Although it wasn't intended to be, fate would have it that the Apple IIc Plus would be the last new Apple II model.
+Although it wasn't intended to be, the Apple IIc Plus would be the last new Apple II model.
 But even back in 1988, before this was known, the Apple IIc Plus could be seen as signaling the beginning of the end for the Apple II series, or at the very least, a hint at the direction Apple Computer was taking with the line.
 In releasing the IIc Plus, Apple management essentially made a statement that the Apple IIGS was no longer considered a top priority, and if anything, gave it a back seat when it was the only possible future for the evolution and continued success of the Apple II line.
 That, in turn, signified that the Apple II line as a whole, despite its promise and potential, was no longer considered important at Apple headquarters.
 Consequently, from this point forward, the Apple II was milked for financial gain as much as possible, while at the same time a cap was placed on its evolution and advancement so it wouldn't overshadow and compete with the Macintosh, the company's then-new focus and chosen future.

 Further proof of this was that, a year after the release of the oddly out-of-place and retro-designed Apple IIc Plus, only a minor maintenance release of the Apple IIGS was introduced (mainly boasting more RAM and improved firmware) rather than any of the desperately needed hardware changes required to keep the machine viable.
 Prototypes of more advanced Apple II models (namely in the form of a new IIGS) were delayed and eventually cancelled as the company decided what to do with its Apple II product line.
 The result was to allow it to slowly fade out into obscurity due to a lack of development or support.
 The Apple II line carried on until October 1993, when the IIe was discontinued.